djfurman/glue-immersion-instructions/README.md

 1. [Lab1 - Environment Setup](/introduction/environmentsetup.html)

-* [How to Start?](/howtostart.html): Set up an AWS environment for the workshop.
+* [How to Start?](/introduction/awseevnt/README.md): Set up an AWS environment for the workshop.

-* [Lab 01](/lab1.html): Introduction to Apache Spark, and how to use PySpark and Glue-flavored PySpark to develop Glue ETL (extract, transform, load) code and use 3rd party Python libraries in Glue.
+* [Lab 01](/lab1/README.md): Introduction to Apache Spark, and how to use PySpark and Glue-flavored PySpark to develop Glue ETL (extract, transform, load) code and use 3rd party Python libraries in Glue.

-* [Lab 02](/lab2.html): Introduction to AWS Step Functions, a low-code visual workflow service used to orchestrate AWS services.
+* [Lab 02](/lab2/README.md): Introduction to AWS Step Functions, a low-code visual workflow service used to orchestrate AWS services.
 You will also learn how to create a simple event driven data processing pipeline.

-* [Lab 03](/lab3.html): In this lab, you will learn basics of Apache Airflow by answering a few questions like what is Airflow, why we need Airflow, key concepts and components.
+* [Lab 03](/lab3/README.md): In this lab, you will learn basics of Apache Airflow by answering a few questions like what is Airflow, why we need Airflow, key concepts and components.

-* [Clean Up](/cleanup.html): Clean up the resources created during the labs to avoid charges.